 IRC is commonly used in the open source community.
-There are many IRC networks, the most popular in the open source community is irc.freenode.net, chat channels (equivalent to chat rooms), such as #ubuntu, #kubuntu, and #debian.
+There are many IRC networks, the most popular in the open source community is irc.libera.chat, chat channels (equivalent to chat rooms), such as #ubuntu, #kubuntu, and #debian.
 Most open source projects such as Ubuntu have at least one channel where you can ask for help.

 To connect to an IRC server you need an IRC client.
 Ubuntu's default client is irssi, which lacks a graphical interface.
 If you want a simple to use, GUI client, install XChat which can be found in the Universe Repositories.

 Installation & Starting XChat

 XChat is not installed by default.
 It is located in the Universe section of the Ubuntu repositories (in Ubuntu 20.04 and earlier).
 Install XChat by opening Synaptic (System, Administration, Synaptic Package Manager) and highlighting xchat.
 XChat and it's associated packages will be installed when the user selects Apply.
 XChat can also be installed via terminal with the command: sudo apt-get install xchat.
 XChat-GNOME is also in the Universe repository and is listed as xchat-gnome.

 Note that xchat is not available in Ubuntu's repositories starting from Ubuntu 20.10.

 1. To start XChat: Applications -> Internet -> XChat IRC or you can run the following command in the terminal: xchat.